Causemo/api-doc/sections/authentication.md

 Causemo utilizes [oauth2](https://tools.ietf.org/html/rfc6749) to ensure all requests to the API servers are valid.
 Requests to the API servers need to contain a valid oauth token, otherwise it will be rejected.

 ## Clients
 Applications accessing/using Causemo API are consided 'clients' since they are consuming the provided API.
 Each client has a public and private key.
 The private key should **always** remain private.
-If a key is comparamised, Causemo is able to disable access to the APIs for that particular key and generate another for the comprimised client.
+If a key is compromised, Causemo is able to disable access to the API for that particular key and generate another for the compromised client.

 A client also has a provided `scope` which limits a client access to a particular area in the Causemo API.
   - Scope